status-im/nimbus-eth2/docs/the_auditors_handbook/src/02_the_Nim_programming_language.md

 ## Compiler options

 At the time of writing, NBC targets Nim v1.2.2 compiler.
-The build system is at https://github.com/status-im/nimbus-build-system.
-No patching is done
+The build system is at [https://github.com/status-im/nimbus-build-system](https://github.com/status-im/nimbus-build-system) No patching is done at the moment on the Nim compiler, we use vanilla v1.2.2 upstream.

 Nim compiler offers debug, release with `-d:release` and danger with `-d:danger` flag.